SignalK/specification/mdbook/src/data_model_metadata.md

 Note that on a logarithmic scale neither L nor U can be zero.

 ### normalMethod, nominalMethod, alertMethod, warnMethod, alarmMethod
-Methods are properties tell the consumer how it should respond to an abnormal data condition.
-Presently the values for these properties are `sound` and `visual` and the method is specified as an array containing one or both of these options.
-It is up to the consumer to decide how to convey these alerts.
+Methods are properties that suggests to the consumer how it should act upon notification reception.
+Presently the values for these properties are `sound` and `visual` and the method is specified as an array containing one, both or none [] of these options.
+It is up to the consumer to decide how to convey these notifications.

 The `alertMethod`, `warnMethod`, `alarmMethod` and `emergencyMethod` properties tell the consumer how it should respond to an abnormal data condition.
 Presently the values for these properties are `sound` and `visual` and the method is specified as an